 Earnings stripping rules

-The earnings stripping rules apply from the basis period beginning on or after 1 July 2019 and subsequent basis periods on interest expense (of more than MYR 500,000 in a basis period) in connection with or on any financial assistance granted in controlled transactions (as defined), whether directly or indirectly, to a person.
+The earnings stripping rules apply on interest expense (of more than MYR 500,000 in a basis period) in connection with or on any financial assistance granted in controlled transactions (as defined), whether directly or indirectly, to a person.
 The earnings stripping rules guideline narrows the application of the prescribed rules to cross-border controlled transactions.

 Controlled foreign companies (CFCs)